 The flat, overlapping leaves of Trailing Jade are uniquely shaped in elongated ovals of up to three inches tall, and they stand upright on the stems.
 And those green leaves put on their own color show.
 A spell of cooler temperatures or bright sun exposure can bring on vibrant flushing from lilac to magenta.
 One more reason to buy in September: that's just about when Trailing Jade produces brilliant orange/scarlet blooms.

 Also, as an extra bonus, this plant is easy to share.
 A cutting from Trailing Jade will root easily to create a new little gift plant.
 Let then dry out for two weeks, then stick into soil.

 Where to Find

 If you are shopping online, choices range from cuttings to small plants, but since Trailing Jade grows fast, these options would work well.
-For a starter plant, visit Mountain Crest Gardens, offering a 2-inch beginner plant for under $5.
-If you want a larger plant, Evergreen Nursery offers Trailing Jade in one, two, or five gallon containers.
+For a starter plant, visit Amazon, offering a 4-inch beginner plant for under $16.
+Etsy also offers several different options from sellers such as Joy of Plants and Plant Tipz.
 Terrain has a very attractive Trailing Jade in a 6.5 inch pot, although it is considerably pricier.
-You might want to pick up cuttings on eBay to root and plant yourself.

 Succulents are undemanding plants to begin with, but a Trailing Jade houseplant might bring home the gold medal in an easy care Olympics.
 In its native range in the highlands of Tanzania, Trailing Jade takes over fields as a creeping ground cover.
 But it is equally happy in containers as long as you provide gritty soil that is comprised of 50 percent coarse sand, perlite, or pumice.
 A cactus/succulent specific soil will work well.
 Trailing Jade grows happily in direct sun, but also thrives in some shade.